GiviExplorer Europe Active Corsica Landscape

 Since April 15, 2010 a number has been supplied (116 006) to provide you with information regarding your rights in case of violations, this lets you get in contact with organizations that will help you out with your situation: assistance, insurance etc.

-Italian Consulate in Bastia – Rue Saint-François Bastia and the Cap Corse – 33 (0)4 95 34 93 93
+The Italian Consulate in Bastia - Rue Saint-François 20200 BASTIA – 0033 4 95 34 93 93

-As at end of July 2016 the cost of a litre of super unleaded petrol is 1.3 Euros.
+As of late May 2023, the cost of one litre of petrol in France is €1.846.
 Taking into consideration the size of the Island, your petrol bill won’t be excessively high.
 Petrol stations are aplenty and so the risk of being caught short is unlikely.

 Like other nearby Islands, the Corsican climate is Mediterranean: hot, dry summers and mild winters on the coast, with lower temperatures in the internal mountains that can reach up to 2,700 metres and can be covered in snow until the end of Spring.
 This morphology makes it attractive also for those who when at the beach appreciate a mountain view.